 Exception: Area 6: Language Other Than English (LOTE).
 International coursework completed at a non-United States institution may be applied.
 (See Section 10.6.1 for details on Language Other than English).

-6.5 Area 1C: Oral Communication (CSU Only) (same as 5.4.3)

-Strictly online Oral Communication courses may not be used on IGETC Area 1C, without express permission from the CSU (CSU Only).
-(See Section 10.1.3a) Hybrid-delivery courses may meet the area criteria.

-6.6 Summary of Non-Applicable Courses, including but not limited to the following:
+6.5 Summary of Non-Applicable Courses, including but not limited to the following: